jaceuk/blue-prism-test/README.md

-Issues to resolve:

-sort cards by retired

 # README #

 Thank you for giving me the opportunity to take this test.

 All feedback greatly appreciated, regardless of the actual outcome of the process.

-### Quick note about proofs of concept ###

-The brief describes this project as a proof of concept.
-In my experience proofs of concept are extremely lightweight and the bare minimum to prove the concept which usually get rebuilt.

-In line with the rest of the brief I've proceeded as if this is a more of a foundation to build from.

-I just wanted to call this out so you didn't think I hadn't read the brief :)

 ### My approach ###

 Here's a quick summary of my process.

-* Read the brief thoroughly then, when I was done, I went though it again ... several times in fact.
+* Read the brief thoroughly then, when done, I went though it again ... several times in fact.
 * Before doing anything I set up a new repository for my code.
 * First up I setup the mock server as per the instructions (after updating my node version).
 * Setup my project using create-react-app and removed the unneeded boiler plate files.